Can you get poison ivy in your eyes?

 Poison ivy — like poison oak and poison sumac — is a plant that produces an oily, sticky resin that gets on your skin if you touch the plant or brush against it.
 Once the oil is on your hands, it can easily spread to any other part of the body you touch, including your eyes.

 It’s also possible to get poison ivy through indirect contact.
-For example, if your dog or cat brushes against the plant, they won’t get a rash.
+For example, if your dog or cat brushes against the plant, they may not get a rash.
 But they can carry the oil on their fur, and you can then get it on your skin when playing with your pet.

 Every year, between 10 million and 50 million Americans see their doctors for a poison ivy rash.